jeffc222/Chronic_Condition_Trends_BRFSS_Project/work/data_notes.md

 ### Units and Metrics
 * Prevalence is a percentage of adults 18 or older, stored as a plain number.
 For example 5 means 5 percent.
 * Percentage points mean a direct difference between two percentages.
 Example 18 percent to 15 percent is a change of 3 percentage points.
 * Percent change equals (new minus old) divided by old times 100.
-This was computed in SQL Step 3 after joining each state and year to its priro year.
+This was computed in SQL Step 3 after joining each state and year to its prior year.
   * This was used for Year-over-Year percent changes and was used only for QA, not shown in visuals.
 * Bars show the absolute point change from 2012 to 2022 using the magnitude only.
 * Five state benchmarks in the Tableua dashboard are simple unweighted means.
 Florida averages exclude 2021.